-(CC & Online-fall & spr; Online-sum)
+(Online-fall & spr)

-MUSC 1101 Introduction to World Music, 3 credits
+MUSC 1101 Introduction to World Music, 3 credits (Meets MnTC Goals 7 & 8)

 This course will introduce students to music outside of traditional Eurocentric cultures and western art music, to bring a global musical perspective to our students, and to explore the uniquely American musical culture that incorporated influences from these societies.
 Students will be required to attend and critique a live musical performance to complement the course's extensive use of audio recordings.
-(CR & Online-fall & spr; Online-sum)
+(CR & Online-fall & spr)